What is ISKCON? History, Teachings & Hare Krishna Movement

 Who is Chaitanya Mahaprabhu and What is Gaudiya Vaishnavism?

+Gaudiya Vaishnavism, also called Brahma-Madhava-Gaudiya Sampradaya, is the spiritual tradition founded by Chaitanya Mahaprabhu.
 Bhagavad Gita and Srimad Bhagavata Purana are the cornerstones of the beliefs of Gaudiya Vaishnavism.
 Bhakti-Yoga, the reverence of Krishna through devotion is the primary teaching of Sri Chaitanya, which is also at the heart of ISKCON and its practices.

-Srila Prabhupada and the Origin of ISKCON
+Who is Srila Prabhupada and how did ISKCON begin?

 Inspired by the devotional aspect of Vaishnavism, Srila Prabhupada began preparing himself to spread the message in the West.
 It was at the age of 69 years when most people started thinking of retiring when Srila Prabhupada made his way to New York, in a cargo ship, to begin his journey, one that would prove to be the beginning of ISKCON.